ethersphere/swarm/swarm/docs/sw^3/storage.rst

 Punishment can entail :dfn:`*suspension*`, meaning a node found guilty is no longer considered a registered swarm node.
 Such a node is only able to resume selling storage receipts once they create a new identity and put up a deposit once again.
 This is extra pain inflicted on nodes for cheating.
 Below we propose a system where nodes lose only part of their deposit for each chunk lost and only in case of deliberate cheating do they lose their entire deposit and get suspended.

+If refutation of litigation is found to be common enough, sending transactions is not desirable since it is bloating the blockchain.
+The audit challenges using the smash proof of custody described in :cite:`ethersphere2016smash` enable us to improve on this and make litigation a two step process.
+Upon finding a missing chunk, the litigation is started by the challenger sending an audit request [#]_ .

+..  rubric:: Footnotes
+.. [#] See :cite:`ethersphere2016smash` for the explanation of particular audit types.
+In fact any audit challenge when fail should be escalated to the blockchain.
+The smash smart contract provides an interface to check validity of audit requests (as challenges) and verify the various response types (as refutations).

 Multiple receipts - multiple defendants
 ----------------------------------------